-- If you are new to travelling with your bike, give yourself plenty of time to pack it, preferably the day before travel. - Follow the instructions of the bike box manufacturer carefully. - Remember to deflate your tyres and leave the CO2 cylinders at home. - Include any special tools required to re-assemble your bike. - If you need help setting up your bike on arrival we will be happy to assist.
+- If you are new to travelling with your bike, give yourself plenty of time to pack it, preferably the day before travel. - Follow the instructions of the bike box manufacturer carefully. - Leave the CO2 cylinders at home (the airline won't accept them). - Include any special tools required to re-assemble your bike. - If you need help setting up your bike on arrival we will be happy to assist.